kawo/swess/README.md

 Choose options from the menu.

 Debug section is for testing : here you can generate Players or delete all tournaments data

+## Flake8 report

+You can regenerate flake8 report with this command:

+>flake8 --format=html --htmldir=flake8_rapport